2018ik/2018ik.github.io/_wiki/bible.markdown

 ## Emphasis

 When one comes to the Bible, it is easy to have a thought or view that a particular item is the most important.
-One way of dividing the divine revelation of the Bible can be the below three categories: the central line, supplemental line, and leaves and branches.
+Thus, it is important to interpret the Bible with the entire Bible.
+However, there is inevitably going to be differing interpretations among believers as long as the flesh still exists, so the divine revelation of the Bible can be divided into three categories: the central line, supplemental line, and leaves and branches.